-How to Break the Cycle and Get Productive
+How to break the cycle and become productive

-If you delay writing a report, the world may not come to an end.
-Everyone puts off unpleasant tasks from time to time.
+If you delay writing a report, the world may not come to an end; everyone puts off unpleasant tasks from time to time.
 Chatting with colleagues and checking your email during breaks is acceptable, if done in moderation.
-But when staff procrastinate regularly, or habitually, it signals a larger problem.
+But when you or any member of staff procrastinate regularly, it signals a larger problem.

-Understanding why we procrastinate, and what can be done to address is, is an important inquiry for staff at all levels of a company.
-Think about it: procrastinators aren't necessarily aware they are procrastinating; sometimes it's done unconsciously, which is why we're shining light on this important issue with this workplace report.
+Understanding why we procrastinate, and what can be done to address it, is important for staff at all levels of a company.
+Procrastinators aren't necessarily aware they are procrastinating; sometimes it's done unconsciously, which is why we're shining light on this important issue with this workplace report.

 1. You have difficulty coping with change and transitions.

 When a project ends, you feel anxious and aimless.
 You take your time before diving into a new project.
-A few days pass, maybe a week, even longer.
+A few days pass – maybe a week or even longer.
 This void creates a performance gap that prevents departments and companies from running at optimal efficiency.

 2. You're lost without a road map.

 When you begin a new project, initially you feel overwhelmed by its enormity.
 You're not sure where to begin.
 You can't see the trees from the forest.
 Better to put it off, right?
 But avoiding unpleasant tasks doesn't make them disappear.

 Chronic procrastinators are not exactly known for their punctuality.
 They frequently underestimate the amount of time a task will take, routinely show up late to meetings, and are notorious for missing deadlines.

 4. You have a staggering to-do list.